Big Russian hack used a technique experts had warned about for years. Why wasn’t the U.S. government ready?

 “All of this outward security doesn’t mean squat if you don’t have this one thing locked up,” said Matthew D. Green, a Johns Hopkins cybersecurity and cryptology expert.
 “This is crazy."

-Authenticated SAML (rhymes with “camel”) tokens let intruders move easily among the computer systems affiliated with an organization, even if the individual elements are run by different companies, such as Microsoft, Amazon Web Services or DropBox.
+Authenticated SAML (rhymes with “camel”) tokens let intruders move easily among the computer systems affiliated with an organization, even if the individual elements are run by different companies, such as Microsoft, Amazon Web Services or Dropbox.
 Hackers can present these tokens as they seek access to different troves of valuable data — email, document repositories, payroll systems — while sidestepping common defensive measures, such as strong passwords and two-factor authentication.

 There are possible protections against a Golden SAML Attack, including securing the encryption keys that create the tokens in their own, well-defended piece of hardware, or sharply limiting who has high-level access to the computers authorized to issue tokens.
 Alerts warning of unusual behavior might help defenders act more quickly, and more extensive logging could help the detective work after signs of trouble are detected.

 Former National Security Agency hacker Jake Williams said his security consultancy has been helping clients respond to the recent Russian attack.
-But even now it’s not entirely clear to him which defenses are best suited to prevent a repeat given the sophistication of the attackers, which U.S. officials have said were from the SVR, Russian’s foreign-intelligence service.
+But even now, it’s not entirely clear to him which defenses are best suited to prevent a repeat, given the sophistication of the attackers, which U.S. officials have said were from the SVR, Russian’s foreign-intelligence service.
 He favors bolstering systems for detecting intruders once they’re inside.

 “We are not going to keep a nation-state attacker who has targeted you out,” said Williams, president of Rendition Infosec.
 “They are going to outfox you.”

-Note: CORRECTION: A previous version of this story said incorrectly that Sen. Ron Wyden sent letters to FireEye and Microsoft last month asking for answers related to the Russian attack.
-But in fact only FireEye received a letter.
-The communication with Microsoft was oral.